shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 ==> Many Exceptions
 --> define as many exception blocks as want, e.g. if want to execute a special block of code for a special kind of error:

+## Python None

+==> None is a special constant in Python that represents the absence of a value.
+==> Its data type is NoneType, and None is the only instance of a NoneType object.

+==> Comparing to None
+To compare a value to None, use the identity operator is or is not

+==> True or False
+None evaluates to False in a boolean context.

+==> Functions returning None
+Functions that do not explicitly return a value return None by default.

+## Python Virtual Environment

+==> What is a Virtual Environment?

+--> A virtual environment in Python is an isolated environment on your computer, where you can run and test your Python projects.
+--> It allows you to manage project-specific dependencies without interfering with other projects or the original Python installation.
+--> Think of a virtual environment as a separate container for each Python project.
+Each container:

+1. Has its own Python interpreter
+2. Has its own set of installed packages
+3. Is isolated from other virtual environments
+4. Can have different versions of the same package

+==> Using virtual environments is important because:

+1. It prevents package version conflicts between projects
+2. Makes projects more portable and reproducible
+3. Keeps your system Python installation clean
+4. Allows testing with different Python versions

+# Creating a Virtual Environment

+==> Python has the built-in venv module for creating virtual environments.
+==> To create a virtual environment on your computer, open the command prompt, and navigate to the folder where you want to create your project, then type this command:
+C:\Users\Your Name> python -m venv myfirstproject

+--> This will set up a virtual environment, and create a folder named "myfirstproject" with subfolders and files, like this: myfirstproject
+  Include
+  Lib
+  Scripts
+  .gitignore
+  pyvenv.cfg

+# Activate Virtual Environment

+==> To use the virtual environment, you have to activate it with this command:
+C:\Users\Your Name> myfirstproject\Scripts\activate

+After activation, your prompt will change to show that you are now working in the active environment:

 ## Reference Images